 All of these mechanisms had their advantages and limitations but two other factors probably made the velodog safe to conceal and use.
 First, the folding trigger meant the gun would probably only be discharged intentionally.
 Second, trigger weight was usually considerable.
 These guns did not have light triggers used in target guns.
 The best safety mechanism was probably having the hammer sit in an empty chamber, which meant the hammer could not fall, hit the hammer/firing pin, and therefore discharge.
 It meant having one less round in the cylinder.

 Cartridge Storage in Grip

 Some Arminius 6.35 pistols used the hollow in the grip to store five extra rounds.
-This was an ingenious idea but it did not catch on.
+This was an ingenious idea but it did not catch on with other manufacturers.

 C. Velodog Manufacturers

 Manufacture d'Armes a feu

 Henrion, Dassy, & Heuchen